 - Keep the list short (no more than two).

-Below, we provide some tips and general suggestions about the technical aspects of writing and organization that you might find useful as you draft or revise the contents we’ve outlined above.
+The above list of what to include in the Discussion section gives an overall idea of what you need to focus on throughout the section.
+Below are some tips and general suggestions about the technical aspects of writing and organization that you might find useful as you draft or revise the contents we’ve outlined above.

 Technical writing elements